marmelroy/PeekPop/README.md

 import PeekPop
 ```

-Create a PeekPop object.
-Register your object for handling the peek and specify the source view.
+Create a PeekPop object and register your object for handling the peek by specifying the source view.
 You will also need to declare that your object will conform to the PeekPopPreviewingDelegate protocol.

 ```swift
 class MyViewController: UIViewController, PeekPopPreviewingDelegate {